 From the intersection of Grand and Byington

-To Pride/Cultural Centers: <5 Minutes
+To Pride/Cultural Centers: 5 minutes or less

 To Student Health via Hillcrest north footpath: 10 minutes

 To EPB/Journalism Building via Hillcrest north footpath and Iowa Ave bridge: 8 minutes